gabrielblain/CropWaterBalance/README.md

 ```

 ## Function CWB()
 Calculates several parameters of the crop water balance.
-It also suggests when irrigate.
+It also suggests when and how much to irrigate.

 ## Usage